alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + h) Enter the IP address for SRE B (you can find this by clicking `DSVM Main (SSH)` in the SRE B window you have open)
   + i) Click `Open`
   + j) :camera: **Verify:** Connection fails with `Network error: Connection timed out` <img width="685" alt="Screenshot 2021-04-01 at 10 07 17" src="https://user-images.githubusercontent.com/5486164/113274096-359b6d80-92d5-11eb-8e8a-024514178edf.png">
-4. (**EC: I'm not sure this check makes sense, check later or delete - perhaps we can chack what Martin suggests below instead**) Check that one can connect between the SHM->SRE and SRE->SHM
-  + a) Connect to the SHM DC (using the SHM VPN) as domain admin
-  + b) Connect to an SRE DSVM using remote desktop or SSH
-  + c) :white_check_mark: **Verify:** Connection succeeds
-  + d) Disconnect from both
-  + e) Connect to the SRE DSVM
-  + f) Connect to the SHM DC using remote desktop or SSH
-  + g :white_check_mark: **Verify:** Connection succeeds [MOR: Ideally it should not be possible to log into any SHM VMs from any SRE VMs, even with admin credentials due to network rules forbidding the connection]

 ### Verify by (WB):